thachp/om-network/README.md

 # Open Market Network [ROUGH DRAFT]

-Open Market Network is an open blockchain marketplace exist to decentralize e-commerce transactions.
-A new shopping platform for buying brand selling of products.
+Open Market Network is an open blockchain marketplace exist to decentralize retail / e-commerce transactions.
+A new shopping platform for buying and selling of products online and in brick and mortar stores.

 What the network aim to solve?
-To build a share economy in e-commerce space that benefits everyone, not just a few online marketplaces.
+To build a share economy in e-commerce space and retail industry that benefits everyone, not just a few online marketplaces.

 ## Highlights ##